Intrahepatic cholestasis of pregnancy (ICP)

 Moisturising skin creams

-Moisturising skin creams, particularly those containing menthol, may reduce the feeling of itching in some women and are considered safe to use in pregnancy.
+Moisturising skin creams, particularly those containing menthol, may reduce the feeling of itching in some women and are safe to use in pregnancy.

 Antihistamines